soulflyer/functional-programming/README.md

 # functional-programming

 These koans are to help a beginner with no experience get started with clojure.

+Built with lein new koan ...

+The template is seriously out of date, the scripts to run the new project don't work...

 The following instructions are for the teacher/mentor.
 Set the student system up with an editor and a terminal window running **script/run** and demonstrate how to add an answer and save it.

 --